Issues

 Stronger Economy

-Families in our community work hard and play by the rules - but property taxes keep climbing, the commute keeps getting worse, and it feels like the state is always asking for more without delivering.
+Families in our community work hard and play by the rules, but it's hard to get ahead when property taxes are climbing, the commute keeps getting worse, and the state is always asking for more without delivering results.

-I believe Maryland's economy should work for the people who live here, not just on paper.
+I believe Maryland's economy should work for everyone.

 That means attracting the right kinds of jobs to Baltimore County, building housing people can actually afford near where they work, and investing in infrastructure so growth doesn't just mean more gridlock.